Hamed Gohar

 Hamed Abdel Fattah Goher (15 November 1907 – 17 June 1992) (حامد عبد الفتاح جوهر) was an Egyptian oceanographer, scientist and TV presenter.
 He appeared for over 18 years in his program The World of the Seas.

-He was not married and dedicated his life to the sea.
+He was unmarried and dedicated his life to the sea.
 Gohar initiated the first full-scale research in ocean studies in Egypt and the Arab countries.
-In 1931 he began research on Xenia, or soft corals of the Red Sea, finalized in 1939.
-In 1934 he published a study in the British journal, Nature, on "The Partnership between Fish and Anemone".
+In 1931, he began research on Xenia, or soft corals of the Red Sea, finalized in 1939.
+In 1934, he published a study in the British journal, Nature, on "The Partnership between Fish and Anemone".

 Gohar's eight-year research on the soft corals in Hurghada earned him a D.Sc. from Cambridge - considered the highest recognition open to unsupervised research.

 Early life and education

 Hamed Abdel Fattah Gohar was born in Cairo on November 15, 1907.
 He received his primary education at the Islamic Charitable Society School, and his secondary education at the Royal Secondary School, from which he obtained his baccalaureate degree in 1925 (the year the Egyptian University was established).

 Gohar first joined the Faculty of Medicine in Cairo University, and despite his excellent success in the preparatory year, he later chose to transfer to the Faculty of Sciences.
 From there, he obtained a Bachelor of Science with first class honors, and was appointed as a teaching assistant in the Department of Animal Sciences at the college.

 In 1931, two years after his graduation, he submitted his first thesis to obtain a master's degree, the subject of which was "Micro anatomy and histology of the endocrine glands in the rabbit".

 After that, Gohar moved to work at the Marine Biology Station in Hurghada, and continued scientific research in the creatures of the Red Sea, until he obtained a doctorate in science in this branch of knowledge, and perhaps - as Dr. Abdel Halim Montaser says - the first to obtain it in Egypt.